By Harleen Kaur

 Here is an account by a writer named Paul Zweig: ‘With no transition, I seemed to be seeing my life from a new angle… Great clots seemed to be floating loose in my mind.
 Shapes so old that they had come to seem part of the landscape were breaking up, and through the cracks in their ruin tears poured, like an imprisoned element set free… Muktananda had done this, but what had he done and how?
 We hadn’t talked much and he had hardly looked at me.’

-Mata Nirmala Devi, of the sahaja yoga fame, also practises shaktipat at a mass scale.
+Mata Nirmala Devi, of the Sahaja yoga fame, also practices shaktipat at a mass scale.
 Her description of kundalini and its manifestation is vastly different though.
 According to her, it manifests itself in cool currents radiating from the crown chakra and the two hands.

-Her organisation teaches a form of meditation complete with affirmations and bandhas that apparently send the kundalinisoaring up the spine each time it is practised.
+Her organization teaches a form of meditation complete with affirmations and bandhas that apparently send the kundalinisoaring up the spine each time it is practiced.
 She says that kundalini is an infinitely benign force, free from all the disturbing elements that others seem to find in it.

 But K. Kunhikrishnan disagrees: ‘In a mass gathering, the energy levels can become very high.
 People who participate in such events would have different energy levels, so it might cause disturbance or injury to some.
 Moreover, as they would not know how to handle themselves, the risk involved is higher.

 There is another aspect.
 Complete faith in the guru is the first requirement for this practice and that is unlikely to be present in a mass gathering.
 Also, there would be no check-back facility for people who want to be guided throughout their process.
 There might not be anybody available to correct the proceedings when required.’